 or a medical school outside the United States, with additional successful completion of a Fifth Pathway program provided by an LCME-accredited medical school.

 Candidates must be eligible to work in the United States through any of the following:

-- having a J-1 Visa sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG) and must be eligible to renew the J-1 for the length of the training program,
+- eligibility for a J-1 Visa sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG); must be eligible to renew the J-1 for the length of the training program,

 - having a valid Permanent Resident (green card) status,

 - being in active pursuit of a green card and in possession of an EAD card, which must be reviewed and approved by the U-M International Center, or